gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Several libraries that are used by Gradle have been upgraded:

+- Groovy was upgraded from 2.4.15 to 2.5.2 (see http://groovy-lang.org/releasenotes/groovy-2.5.html about the changes in this release).
 - Ant has been upgraded from 1.9.11 to 1.9.13.
 - The AWS SDK used to access S3 backed Maven/Ivy repositories has been upgraded from 1.11.267 to 1.11.407.
 - The BND library used by the OSGi plugin has been upgraded from 3.4.0 to 4.0.0.